 That list is a good start -- but it doesn't touch on some of the most common mistakes I see.
 Maybe you are making one of these without knowing it.

 Here is my list of top 6 Surprise OPSEC don'ts

 1. Don't "check-in" at your FOB.
-Believe it or not, soldiers have checked-in at their Forward Operating Bases (FOBs) on Facebook.
+Believe it or not, service members have checked-in at their Forward Operating Bases (FOBs) on Facebook.
 No joke.
 So now everyone knows where you are.
 Good work.

 2. Don't list your specific job on Facebook.
 Do you really want the enemy to know specifically what you do?
 That information could potentially be used against you.

-3. Don't post where your husband is ported.
-Ask yourself this: could someone with bad intentions who knows my husband is gone (because I said so on Facebook) use this information to make me think he knows my husband or make my husband think he knows or has been in contact with me?
+3. Don't post where your service member is in port.
+Ask yourself this: could someone with bad intentions who knows my service member is gone (because I said so on Facebook) use this information to make me think he knows them or make my spouse think he knows or has been in contact with me?
 If so, don't post it.

-4. Don't post when your husband is coming home.
+4. Don't post when they are coming home.
 You may think your Facebook page is private -- but do you really know that for sure?

-5. Don't ask for prayer or good thoughts when your husband is "on mission."
-I know you want people to be supporting your family -- but letting everyone know he is out on patrol is not the way to do it.
+5. Don't ask for prayer or good thoughts when your significant other is "on mission."
+I know you want people to be supporting your family -- but letting everyone know they are out on patrol is not the way to do it.
 This would be a message best relayed privately.

 Remember: just because the military tells you something, does not mean you can talk about it publicly.
 Maybe privately -- but on Facebook?
 Not so much.

 We are a very OPSEC sensitive household.
 In my opinion there really isn't any way to be too OPSEC minded.
 To me, even if giving out information doesn't hurt military security it may hurt my personal security, or "PERSEC."
 Here are some things to think about for that: